 Senior Lecturer and Coordinator:

-s a consulting clinical psychologist, with over 25 years’ experience in clinical psychology, psychotherapy, assessment and consultation.
+Kelly Watt-McMahon is a consulting clinical psychologist, with over 30 years’ experience in clinical psychology, psychotherapy, assessment and consultation.
 She previously worked for over a decade in leadership roles at Spectrum, the state-wide personality disorder service, providing assessment and treatment to some of the most high risk cases in Victoria, and consultation and training to mental health clinicians across Australia.
-Kelly currently works as a Senior Lecturer at Cairnmillar, and coordinates the Master of Professional Psychology program.
+Kelly has a small private practice, and currently works as a Senior Lecturer at Cairnmillar, and coordinates the Master of Professional Psychology program.

 Our course fees are inclusive of GST and cover all course materials, such as presentation slides, handouts and a certificate of completion.